keephq/keep/docs/docs/z_examples/multistep-alert-example.md

         with:
           command: df -h | grep /dev/disk3s1s1 | awk '{ print $5}' # Check the disk space
           command_output: 91% # Mock
-      condition:
-        - type: threshold
-          value:  "{{ steps.this.results }}"
-          compare_to: 90% # Trigger if more than 90% full
-          alias: A
     - name: db-prod2-no-space
       provider:
         type: mock